KGhartey17/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 13-print_float
 Prints the value of the `NUM` environment variable with two decimal places.

+### 100-decimal_to_hexadecimal
+Converts a number from base 10 to base 16.
+The number is stored in the `DECIMAL` environment variable.

+### 101-rot13
+Encodes and decodes text using ROT13 encryption.

+### 102-odd
+Prints every other line from the input, starting with the first line.

+### 103-water_and_stir
+Adds the two numbers stored in the environment variables `WATER` and `STIR` (in bases water and stir, respectively) and prints the result in base bestchol.

 ## Usage

 To execute a script, ensure it is in the current directory and is executable.
 Use the following command format:
 ```bash
 ./script_name